matterandvoid-space/subscriptions/README.md

 about what is going on.

 Subscriptions are implemented as reagent Reaction javascript objects (`deftype` in cljs) and using one helper function `run-in-reaction`.
-Reactions have a current value like a clojurescript atom, but they also have the characteristic that when their function body executes if they deref any ratoms or reactions then the reaction will remember these in a list of watches, and whenever any of those dependent data sources changes, the function body will run again.
+Reactions have a current value like a clojurescript atom, but they also have an attached function (the `f` member on the type) the characteristic that when this function body executes if it deref's any ratoms or reactions then the reaction will remember these in a list of watches.
+This list of watches is what run-in-reaction uses to fire another callback in response to any depedent reactions/ratoms updating. - See the reagent.ratom namespace, especially `deref-capture`, `in-context`, and `notify-deref-watcher!`.

 The implementation of this in reagent is quite elegant - the communication is done via a javascript object as shared memory (the reaction or ratom) between the call stack using a dynamic variable.